Flori-87/diamond-competition/README.md

 ![imagen](https://github.com/Flori-87/diamond-competition/blob/master/input/Image.JPG)

+## **Project goal**

-This project is a [Kaggle competition](https://www.kaggle.com/c/diamonds-datamad0320/overview) whose goal is to predict the price of diamonds based on their characteristics.
+This project is a [Kaggle competition](https://www.kaggle.com/c/diamonds-datamad0320/overview) whose goal is to predict the price of diamonds based on their characteristics to put in practice our knowledge about supervised Machine Learning.

+## **Dataset overview**

 For this purpose, three datasets are given:

 - **Dataset for model training:** This dataset contains **40345 records**, **9 features** containing the predictive values and a last column with the `price` of each record.
 The 9 predictive features are:
   - Numeric features: proportions and weight of diamonds